 Switching to this methodology is definitely appealing, but one would be remiss to ignore the fact that like every other device on a network, there are vulnerabilities to hackers and cyber attackers if not properly protected.
 These types of malicious acts can expose a company to fraud, data theft, and various other financially damaging impacts.

-Here's an in-depth look at the threats to VoIP users
+Here's an in-depth look at VoIP security threats

 & how to make them safer